 Now regard this no-name 1TB flash drive for $30.
 Seem too good to be true?
 It is!
 The listing is deceptive and a scam.
-Here’s how it works:
+But the seller doesn’t care, and is ready to sell you this fake flash drive.

 If you buy this flash drive and plug it in, your computer will report a 1 or 2TB capacity.
 But the flash drive has been programmed to lie to your computer.
 There’s only about 16GB of space on there, and the dishonest programming will cause you to lose data as you fill this thing up with files.
 Once you reach the true capacity of the drive, it will self-corrupt and the drive will become unusable.